bengfarrell/benfarrell-blog/content/blog/2024-09-19-lasers_and_halftones.md

 a great way to provide power without leaving the box always on.

 I did have a moment of disappointment when I turned on the box.
 The LEDs really weren't shining through all that well.
 The problem was that the light was mounted on the sides.
 I knew they weren't going to be directionally correct, but I thought that enough light would shine through the front.
-Unfortunately, this wasn't the case, so I lined the back panel of the box with aluminum foil.
+Unfortunately, this wasn't the case, so I lined the back panel of the box with an aluminum foil wrapped piece of cardboard.

 THIS was enough to make the light shine through the front well enough and create a nice effect.